PatrickCenteno/dracobitAndroid/objectives.md

 key will change with each version of the app

 onCreate() of initial splashscreen:
+	Check API key
-	retreive request token with public API key we can tie request tokens to different versions of the app restrict certain services Passes this request token with every call
+	Check API key with every call and tie different API keys to different versions of app

-After token is received, check if user was registered with device // if theyve logged in before
+After initial check, check if user was registered with device // if theyve logged in before

 if they are, hit mobile user table to find out if they are logged in or they changed the password